Web Accessibility Recommendation for Business and Organizations

 Web Accessibility Testing For Web Developers & Designers

-The first web accessibility testing tool listed below (next section), TAWDIS, provides an easy way to test any web page for compliance with the World Wide Web Consortium (W3C) Web Accessibility Initiative (WAI) Guidelines, known as Web Content Accessibility Guidelines (WCAG).
-TAWDIS also tests compliance with United States Federal Section 508 of the Rehabilitation Act.
-TAWDIS is my favorite accessibility testing tool because it provides a quick summary in the top right corner for each page you test.
-TAWDIS is available as a Firefox add-on.
+Use the tools below to test any web page for compliance with the World Wide Web Consortium (W3C) Web Accessibility Initiative (WAI) Guidelines, known as Web Content Accessibility Guidelines (WCAG).
+You can also test compliance with United States Federal Section 508 of the Rehabilitation Act.

-The second link will take you to Cynthia Says, another popular free web accessibility testing tool.
+The first link will take you to Cynthia Says, a popular free web accessibility testing tool.
 “Cynthia Says” enables you to test a site for Web Content Accessibility Guidelines (WCAG) and Section 508 compliance.
-It is a bit less user-friendly and more technically oriented than the TAWDIS accessibility testing tool.

 No automated tool can provide thorough testing.
 Many elements will always require human review.
 Each testing tool has its way of alerting you to items that require human review.
-Tawdis (first link) shows these elements in the Human Review Column of the page summary box, and with color-coded question marks positioned adjacent to the part that requires human review.
 Cynthia Says shows human-review elements as warnings.

 The World Wide Web Consortium recommends testing with a minimum of two tools.
-If every page on your site passes automated testing for Section 508 and WCAG Level AA, you’re well on your way to providing an accessible web experience for handicapped visitors.
-If your pages pass WCAG Level AAA, give yourself a pat on the back.
+If every page on your site passes automated testing for Section 508 and WCAG Level AA, you’re well on your way to providing an accessible web experience for disabled visitors.
+If your pages pass WCAG Level AAA, pat yourself on the back.
 But, don’t forget to do the human testing for whichever level you are targeting.

 (Free) Web Accessibility Testing Resources

-- Free web accessibility testing tool: WCAG Level 1,2 or 3 and Section 508 by Cynthia Says (external link)
+- Free web accessibility testing tool: WCAG Level 1, 2 or 3 and Section 508 by Cynthia Says

 WAVE Accessibility Testing Tool